OpenTechSchool/html-css-beginners/core/portfolio.md

 We just said that usually HTML elements are like a block displayed in a vertical flow.
 We can change this flow thanks to the float property.

-Another property that allows us to change the flow is display: inline.
+Another property that allows us to change the flow is `display: inline`.
 Actually, this property doesn't change the flow, rather it displays an element inline (so that it will stay on one line instead dropping down) instead of displaying within a block.
 Check your navigation menu.